The Other House: Critical evaluation

 With near-unanimity critics have dismissed The Other House for its glaring problems in motivation and credibility.
 To some extent James may be the victim here of expectations concerning his fiction.
 Outside of this work, few of his characters murder children.
 So when Rose Armiger does exactly that, it's so out of line with James' usual material that critics might automatically reject it as unbelievable.
 But even allowing for such expectations, Rose hardly seems like a driven, semi-insane "bad heroine" out of Ibsen.
 She comes off like what she is, a well-bred young lady doing something that it's very hard to believe she would do.

 For a more favorable view of the novel, see the link to the NYRB introduction in "External links" below.
 This essay begins by characterizing the book as the unfairly selected "ugly duckling" of the Jamesian canon.
 The author then blames Leon Edel for the novel's unfortunate status, though other critics (see the referenced books of criticism) have also dismissed The Other House as one of James' most forgettable efforts.

+Despite its generally low reputation, The Other House has attracted critical attention for its unconventional structure and genre experimentation.
+José Antonio Álvarez-Amorós describes the novel as “transgeneric,” highlighting its origins in James’s theatrical endeavors and its blending of dramatic and narrative forms.